 - You Are African American and over age 40

-- You Have a Family History of Eye Diseases or Vision Loss Trusted Source Get a Dilated Eye Exam & Eye exam National Eye Institute & Mayo Clinic Go to Source 1,4
+- You Have a Family History of Eye Diseases or Vision Loss Trusted Source Get a Dilated Eye Exam & Comprehensive Eye Exams National Eye Institute & American Optometric Association Go to Source 1,4

 Who Conducts Eye Exams?